OUR LEADERSHIP MANIFESTO

 Minnesota’s diversity is another key to our success.
 It is unconscionable to me that Minnesota can simultaneously rank second best in the nation for raising a family while also being second worst in the nation for racial inequities.
 This is a concern for all citizens and businesses in the state of Minnesota.
 We must stop simply talking about this issue and start actively working toward solutions.

-This skill of collaborative governing is one of the most important things I want to bring to the Minnesota House.
-I want to work toward solutions that make Shakopee, Jackson Township, Louisville Township, and the State of Minnesota better.
+This skill of collaborative governing is one of the most important things I want to bring back to the Minnesota House.
+I want to work toward solutions that make the Shakopee community and the State of Minnesota better.
 I want to work with anyone who shares this goal.

 I won’t just leave a brochure or mail you literature with bright colors and big, bold, polarizing statements.
 I will stop and listen.
 We likely won’t agree on all of the issues — and even though this is Minnesota — we shouldn’t.
-We will, however, find common goals and focus on ways we can work together for Shakopee, Jackson Township, and Louisville Township.
+We will, however, find common goals and focus on ways we can work together.
 That is more important than any single issue.